smallstep/hello-mtls/docs/postgresql/topics/client_auth.md

 hostssl all             myuser          0.0.0.0/0               md5 clientcert=1
 ```

 Alternatively, if you'd like to disable password authentication and lean exclusively on client certificates for authentication, change from the `md5` authentication method and use the `cert` method instead.
-Note, however that this requires that the identity used as the Common Name in the certificate (when issued by your CA, eg. `{{ server_name }}`) exactly matches the PostgreSQL database user specified in connections from clients.
+By default, this requires that the identity used as the Common Name in the certificate (when issued by your CA, eg. `{{ server_name }}`) exactly matches the PostgreSQL database user specified in connections from clients.
+User name mapping can be used to allow the Common Name to be different from the database user name.
+See more in the PostgreSQL [docs on certificate authentication](https://www.postgresql.org/docs/current/auth-cert.html).

 ```ini
 # ...